jnrbsn/daemonocle/README.rst

         worker=None, shutdown_callback=None, prog=None, pidfile=None, detach=True,
         uid=None, gid=None, workdir='/', chrootdir=None, umask=022, stop_timeout=10)

-And here's an explanation of all the arguments:
+And here are descriptions of all the arguments:

 **worker**
     The function that does all the work for your daemon.